microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 Now that we have our FastAPI app working, let’s define our grocery list items by creating a Pydantic model.
 Pydantic is a data validation and parsing library that integrates seamlessly with FastAPI.
 It allows you to define data models using Python classes with [type hints](https://docs.python.org/3/library/typing.html) for automatic validation and parsing of incoming data (which are called payloads) in API requests.

-Pylance, the default language server for Python in VS Code, supports a few type hinting features that can be helpful for working with Pydantic models and FastAPI.
+Pylance, the default language server for Python in VS Code, supports type hinting features that can be helpful for working with Pydantic models and FastAPI.
 Let's enable a few of them:
 1. Open the Settings UI page (`kb(workbench.action.openSettings)`)
 2. Search for "python type checking mode" and set it to "basic" to enable basic type checking.
 This will enable Pylance to show diagnostics and warnings to catch simple type-related errors.
 Alternetivaly, you can set it to "strict" to enable more advanced [type checking rules](https://microsoft.github.io/pyright/#/configuration?id=diagnostic-rule-defaults).
     ![Python Analysis Type Checking Mode options (off, basic and strict) in settings UI page.](images/fastapi-tutorial/type_checking_mode_setting.png)